Wallace Thurman, Rising Writing Star from Utah

 He passed away at age 32 in New York City after battling tuberculosis.

-The newest home of Calvary Baptist Missionary Church is located at 1090 South State Street in Salt Lake City.
-It was founded by a prayer group of Black women in 1892 who began the worship community in private homes and then moved into a series of different facilities as the congregation continued to grow.
-According to its calvaryslc.com/our-history: “The people worshipped God with great excitement, high energy, moving vigor, spiritual fervor, and call-response participation.”
+The newest home of Calvary Baptist Church is at 1090 South State Street in Salt Lake City.
+It was founded by a prayer group of Black women in 1892 who began the worship community in private homes and then moved into a series of different facilities as the congregation flourished.
+According to its website: “The people worshipped God with great excitement, high energy, moving vigor, spiritual fervor, and call-response participation.”

 The church became known for powerful sermons and connections to literature.
 The pastor of the church when Wallace Thurman was born was Reverend James Washington who led the Alexander Dumas Literary Society and published a newspaper.
 In Thurman’s youth, Booker T. Washington was also a guest speaker at the church.
 (Read more about Booker T. Washington through any of these web pages: Booker T. Washington in Virginia, Booker T. Washington in West Virginia, and W.E.B.
 DuBois in Massachusetts.)